Scattering Amplitudes and N-Body Post-Minkowskian Hamiltonians in General Relativity and Beyond: General Framework

 At $\mathcal{O}\left(G^2\right)$ we need Fourier transforms (\ref{YFT}) with $\alpha_i \in 2\mathds{Z}$, and therefore the integral (\ref{I3int}) with $a_i \in \mathds{Z}+\frac{1}{2}$.\footnote{The unusual half-integer propagator powers are a consequence of the fact that $d=3$, is an odd integer.
 If the number of spatial dimensions was an even integer, then the corresponding Fourier transform integrals would have $a_i\in \mathds{Z}$, that is they would be ordinary triangle Feynman integrals, see for example \cite{Gutowski:2001xa}.
 Amusingly, it appears the $N$-body problem in GR is simpler in odd spacetime dimensions!} Inspired by \cite{Ohta:1974pq}, the authors of \cite{Loebbert:2020aos} conjectured that for $a_i \in \mathds{Z}+\frac{1}{2}$ and $a_1+a_2+a_3\leq \frac{3}{2}$

 where $A,B$ and $C$ are homogeneous polynomials in $r_{ij}$ of degree fixed by dimensional analysis.
 In \cite{Loebbert:2020aos} an approach to fixing the finitely many unknown coefficients in the Ansatz (\ref{halfintegerints}) using a Yangian differential equation was proposed.
+From the triple-K representation this sub-class of integrals can be evaluated directly \cite{Bzowski:2015yxv,Bzowski:2020lip}, the results agree with the Yangian approach.

 Here we provide an alternative approach, with a transparent physical interpretation.
 We expand the required integral in the \textit{hierarchical limit}, meaning we calculate the integral (\ref{I3int}) as a series expansion around the limit